cs701/MyShoppingList/README.md

 Task pending:

-- Being able to change attributes (Rui/Xiran)
+- Being able to change attributes (Rui/Xiran)   - Need to combine with current code we have
-- Security/Authentication (Asad/Sneha)
-- Merge login page with section id management (Sneha)
 - Style consistency
-- Database Security setup (Ryan /Jieqing)
-- Make Item name first letter auto capital when adding to database
+- Make Item name's first letter auto capital when adding to database
+- Fetch data based on UID
+- Test overall
+- Hosting on the web

 Done: